 - Complement your tutorials through practice and self-study.

 - Take mock tests to gauge readiness for the different components of each test.

 - Establish your base score through mock tests and feedback from your instructor.

 - Schedule testing early, allowing for retests with additional preparation in areas of weakness.

 - Be aware that collaboration between Can-Am, your school counselor, and your independent educational consultant will give you the best outcome.

 What is the difference between The SAT and the ACT?
 The ACT and SAT are two different tests.
 To compare the tests, see our table comparing the two: SAT vs. ACT.
 Both tests require practice and preparation.
 Please consult with us regarding the preparation and timing of your particular tests.
 We recommend that you put all of your time and effort into preparing for one test rather than attempting both the SAT and ACT.
-To determine which test is more suitable for you, sign up for our SAT/ACT Diagnostic.
+To determine which test is more suitable for you, take a timed practice test for each.

 Are the SAT and the ACT equally accepted by all US universities?
 Yes, all U.S. universities treat the tests equally.
-Can-Am Test Prep offers a Diagnostic Test to see which test you are best suited for.
-We will meet with each student to determine their strengths and weakness to make a recommendation as to which test to choose.
+We will meet with each student to determine their strengths and weaknesses to make a recommendation as to which test to choose.

 For SAT Subject Tests, should I take Math 1 or Math 2?
 Math 2 covers material through Pre-Calculus.
 Generally, good math students do better on Math 2 than on Math 1.
 Although the Math 2 questions are harder, the curve is easier, e.g. you can miss more questions and get a higher score.
 After a few tutoring sessions, we will be able to determine which math level is best for you.
 We offer one-day Math I & II crash courses approximately one week prior to a number of the SAT test dates.
 During the spring and in August we offer 3 or 4-session math subject test intensives.